tomlynch96/physics-website/chapters/chapter-0/index.md

 ---
 layout: layout.html
-title: "Chapter 1: Getting Started"
+title: "Chapter 0: Demo & Testing Chapter"
 ---

-# Simple Harmonic Motion

-This chapter covers the fundamental concepts of oscillatory motion, from basic principles to mathematical analysis.
+# 🧪 Demo & Testing Chapter

+This chapter contains experimental content and demos for testing the website's features.

+## What's Inside

+- Interactive simulations and testing
+- Mathematical analysis with MCQ questions
+- Navigation system verification
+- Content formatting examples

-## What You'll Learn
+## Purpose

-- Basic concepts of simple harmonic motion
+Use this chapter to:
+- Test new simulations before adding to main curriculum
+- Experiment with content formats
-- Mathematical foundations and differential equations
+- Verify navigation and responsive design
-- Energy conservation in oscillating systems
-- Real-world applications of SHM
+- Practice with the content management system

+---

+*This is your playground for testing website features!*

 ## Chapter Pages